dankamongmen/notcurses/doc/man/man3/notcurses_plane.3.md

 beginning of the last row.
 This does not take place until output is generated (i.e. it is possible to fill a plane when scrolling is enabled).

+Creating a plane with the **NCPLANE_OPTION_VSCROLL** flag is equivalent to immediately calling **ncplane_set_scrolling** on that plane with an argument of **true**.

 By default, planes bound to a scrolling plane will scroll along with it, if they intersect the plane.
 This can be disabled by creating them with the **NCPLANE_OPTION_FIXED** flag.

+## Autogrow

+Normally, once output reaches the right boundary of a plane, it is impossible to place more output unless the cursor is first moved.
+If scrolling is enabled, the cursor will automatically move down and to the left in this case, but upon reaching the bottom right corner of the plane, it is impossible to place more output without a scrolling event.
+If autogrow is in play, the plane will automatically be enlarged to accommodate output.
+If scrolling is disabled, growth takes place to the right; it otherwise takes place at the bottom.
+The plane only grows in one dimension.

+Creating a plane with the **NCPLANE_OPTION_AUTOGROW** flag is equivalent to immediately calling **ncplane_set_autogrow** on that plane with an argument of **true**.

 ## Bitmaps